zhang-chenxu/UFAssess/README.md

 Download the [DeepSeek-VL2 Model](https://github.com/deepseek-ai/DeepSeek-VL2) to the current path.

 ## Testing
-For urban waterlogging assessment task, you can use the following command to test any image (replace your_test_image_path with the path to your test images):
+For urban flooding assessment task, you can use the following command to test any image (replace your_test_image_path with the path to your test images):
 ```shell
 python test.py --test_path your_test_image_path
 ```